engineerchirag/bootcamp-nextjs/README.md

 Next.js is used by the world's leading companies.
 Check out the [Next.js Showcase](https://nextjs.org/showcase) to learn more.

 ## Topic Covered

 -   Building a basic NextJs app using create-next-app
 -   Creating static pages
 -   Linking pages
 -   Working with images
+-   Using metadata

 ## Source

 https://production-grade-nextjs.vercel.app/

 ## Author

 Chirag Goel [engineerchirag](http://www.engineerchirag.in)